Skip to content Skip to footer

 Retention economics: from churn management to relationship management

-This is a summary of the recently published Economics report, collaboratively written by Kevin Anderson, Consulting Director at Pugpig, and Laura Graham, Media Practice Lead at Manifesto Growth Architects.
+This is a summary of the recently published Retention Economics report, collaboratively written by Kevin Anderson, Consulting Director at Pugpig, and Laura Graham, Media Practice Lead at Manifesto Growth Architects.

 For media organizations, 2023 has been the Year of Retention.